Graylog2/documentation/pages/sending_data.rst

 .. image:: /images/heroku_2.png

-The Graylog2 `Extractor library <https://www.graylog.org/resources/data-sources/>`_ contains a set of `extractors to parse the Heroku log format <https://www.graylog.org/resource/extractor/53795f36e4b0b8f13c3d2ce5/>`_.
+The Graylog `Extractor library <https://www.graylog.org/resources/data-sources/>`_ contains a set of `extractors to parse the Heroku log format <https://www.graylog.org/resource/extractor/53795f36e4b0b8f13c3d2ce5/>`_.
 You can import that set into the newly created input so all parts of the log messages will be extracted into separate fields: